 All lockers are the property of the Logan Elm Schools and are assigned to students for their convenience.
 While students have the right to reasonable privacy, if there is cause to believe that prohibited, illegal, or stolen articles are contained in an assigned locker the Principal or designees may conduct a search of a locker at any time.
-Book bags may also be searched if there is cause to believe that prohibited, illegal, or stolen articles are contained in the book bag.
+Book bags may also be searched if there is cause to believe that prohibited, illegal, or stolen articles are contained to believe that prohibited, illegal, or stolen articles are contained in the book bag.

-- 1. If at all possible, the occupant of the locker in question will be present during a search. - 2.
-If legal authorities are involved students shall be advised of their rights to counsel and to remain silent.
+1. If at all possible, the occupant of the locker in question will be present during a search.

+2. If legal authorities are involved students shall be advised of their rights to counsel and to remain silent.